emberjs/rfcs/text/0000-asset-loader-service.md

 The first parameter is a string representing the type of asset this loader is responsible for (e.g., `'png'` or `'json'`).
 If a loader has already been defined for assets of the specified type, then that loader will be replaced with your newly defined loader.

 The second parameter is the loader function.
-A loader function accepts a `uri` string as an argument and returns a `Promise` that represents the loading status of the asset.
+A loader function accepts a `uri` string as an argument and must return a `Promise` that represents the loading status of the asset.

 #### Example